Swing the Mood: Samples

 The two-second intervals are for the material Jive Bunny was to have written himself, e. g., the mixing.
 Otherwise the record would have been regarded as a compilation single, attributable only to "Various Artists".
 The radio edit cuts much of Glenn Miller's songs, including the second round of the first playing of "In The Mood" at the beginning, and pretty much all of his other songs other than "In The Mood" at the end.

+The initial release used original studio recordings by the original singers.
+A later reissue on CD replaced some of the recordings (such as those by Bill Haley) with later studio and live samples, with an impersonator singing the Elvis samples.
+Further reissues eliminated the original samples completely in favor of impersonator-singers.